The page has been translated by Gen AI.

 KoreaK-PaaS

-The K-PaaS compliance test certification is a system that certifies products or services that support the K-PaaS platform and extend it with additional functions.CSP provider
+The K-PaaS conformity test certification is a system that certifies products or services that support the K-PaaS platform and are extended with additional features.CSP provider

 KoreaFinancial Security Agency